Regulation of Medicine

-In addition, the healthcare organization should be able to immediately suspend the scribe’s access to ePHI in the event of a breach to mitigate additional exposures.
+In addition, the healthcare organization should immediately suspend the scribe’s access to ePHI in the event of a cybersecurity breach to mitigate additional exposures.

-5. Maintain and monitor logs of scribe access to ePHI
+Maintain and monitor logs of scribe access to ePHI.

 Logs detailing each time a scribe logs in and accesses ePHI should be kept and reviewed periodically.
 If it is discovered that a scribe has accessed ePHI unnecessarily or without authorization, the individual’s access should be suspended immediately while the practice investigates.

 Additional HIPAA Risks Associated with Virtual Scribes Located Outside the U.S.

 Because overseas virtual medical scribes are a relatively recent innovation, it is unclear how the Office of Civil Rights (OCR) — the department that enforces HIPAA — will address non-compliant virtual scribes located outside the United States.
 It is unlikely OCR will pursue foreign BAs because the OCR’s jurisdiction is limited to the U.S. and the chances that overseas vendors will voluntarily pay their fines are slim.
 Rather, it is likely the OCR will pursue the domestic covered entity (CE) that hired the foreign BA, even if the CE remained compliant with HIPAA at all times.